 On July 19, 2020, a large PaaS announced attackers had accessed its misconfigured S3 bucket, and altered a copy of its development code it shared with customers.
 Attackers accessed a misconfigured AWS storage resource and found a portion of the development code that had been available on this unprotected S3 bucket since 2015.
 The updated code made the browser load an extra URL that had been linked to Magecart attacks.
-This was a clear case of an opportunist attack on a misconfigured AWS resource for financial gain.
-This attack seems to be related to a long running “Malvertising” campaign dating back to 2013.
+This was a clear case of an opportunist attack on an Amazon s3 vulnerability for financial gain.
+This attack seems to be related to a long-running “Malvertising” campaign dating back to 2013.

-Once aware of the attack, the company locked down the S3 bucket and updated a clear version of the library to the data path.
-A full scale audit was set in place in order to ensure other misconfigured AWS resources had been noticed.
+Once aware of the Amazon s3 vulnerabilities, the company locked down the s3 bucket and updated a clear version of the library to the data path.
+A full-scale audit was set in place in order to ensure other misconfigured AWS resources had been noticed.
 Thankfully no evidence of customer data was found to be accessed by the attackers.
 Many attackers are looking specifically for misconfigured AWS, Azure, or Google Cloud resources in the service supply chain companies to then infect all the companies that rely on them.

 It is important to ensure enterprise data management policies extend to S3 buckets.
 Too commonly S3 buckets are left unsecured and unencrypted, therefore vulnerable to attack.
 In situations with multiple cloud providers, it is business critical to review the access control for each specific provider.